Can a Breakdown of Hawking Evaporation Open a New Mass Window for Primordial Black Holes as Dark Matter?: Constraints from BBN and the CMB

 The injection of energetic particles in the era between recombination and reionization can heat and ionize neutral hydrogen, thereby altering the thermal history of the Universe.
 This, in turn, can impact the measured characteristics of the CMB, including its spectral shape and distribution of temperature anisotropies~\cite{Padmanabhan:2005es, Slatyer:2009yq, Chluba:2011hw}.
 Similarly, the injection of energetic particles during BBN can alter the primordial proton-to-neutron ratio in way that increases the resulting helium abundance.
 Such energy injection can also break apart helium nuclei and create deuterium, through the processes of photodissociation and hadrodissociation~\cite{Jedamzik:2009uy, Carr:2009jm, Pospelov:2010hj}.

-We calculate our constraints from the primordial light element abundances and from the CMB following the procedures described in Refs.~\cite{Keith:2020jww} (based on results presented in Ref.~\cite{Kawasaki:2017bqm}) and~\cite{Acharya:2019uba} (see also, Refs.~\cite{Slatyer:2016qyl, Poulin:2016anj}), respectively.
+We calculate our constraints from the primordial light element abundances and from the CMB following the procedures described in Refs.~\cite{Keith:2020jww} (based on results presented in Ref.~\cite{Kawasaki:2017bqm}) and~\cite{Acharya:2019uba} (see also, Refs.~\cite{Slatyer:2016qyl, Poulin:2016anj} and Appendix~\ref{sec:s1} for more details), respectively.
 Our main results are shown in Fig.~\ref{fig:results}.
 In this figure, we show the regions of parameter space that are ruled out by these measurements, for various choices of $q$ and $\delta$.
 Across all of the parameter space shown, PBHs can make up only a very small fraction of the total dark matter.
-For further details, and for results using other values of $q$, $\delta$, and $k$, see the Supplementary Material. \textit{\textbf{Early Onset Memory Burden}} -- Throughout this \textit{letter}, we have made the common assumption that the memory-burdened phase begins after a black hole has lost an order one fraction of its initial mass, $q \sim 0.1$ -- $0.9$~\cite{Dvali:2020wft, Alexandre:2024nuo, Dvali:2024hsb, Thoss:2024hsr}.
-If this is not in fact the case, then the constraints we have derived here will be modified.
-In particular, we have shown in the Supplementary Material to this {\it letter} that a new mass window for PBH dark matter would indeed appear if the memory-burdened phase begins extremely early in the evaporation of a black hole.
-Quantitatively, this would require $(1-q) \lsim 10^{-10}$.
+For further details, demonstrating the robustness of our conclusions across different values of $q$, $\delta$, and $k$, see Appendix~\ref{sec:s2}.